Indeed, the image shows the first Sunderland Echo that come off the printing press.

 At first, the Echo faced fierce competition from the two established weeklies in Sunderland, The Sunderland Herald and Sunderland Times.
 Indeed, Samuel Storey tells us about how and why the Sunderland Echo came about.
 In fact, Storey states in an article, The Sunderland Herald and Sunderland Times were good productions.
 He went on, “but were inadequate to supply the desires of a large population for more up to date news”.

 The Shields Gazette, also a liberal paper, sent 3,000 copies of its afternoon edition to Sunderland.
 But it did not contain much Sunderland news.
 Tired of this situation, Samuel Storey and his six partners then decided to start their own newspaper.
-This was to supply local as well as general news.
+This was to supply local as well as news in general.

 To begin with, the Echo’s launch was by a group of men with the simple name of “The Seven”.
 Moreover, they were Liberal activists who felt the town needed its own evening newspaper.
 In essence, the seven men were Samuel Storey, Principal proprietor of the Echo and other newspapers.
 Also an MP, Edward Backhouse, a Quaker banker, E.T.
 Gourley, ship-broker and MP, Charles Mark Palmer.
 Then there was shipbuilder and MP, Richard Ruddock, reporter and editor of the Newcastle Chronicle.
 Finally, Thomas Glaholm, a rope maker and Thomas Scott Turnbull a draper.

 In essence, of the seven, only Richard Ruddock knew anything about newspaper management.
 Generally speaking, success of the Echo seemed remote as the infant paper struggled to survive.
-This was because the initial investment quickly swallowed up.
+This is because the initial investment was quickly swallowed up.
 Then as failure loomed, three of the founders stepped down.
-So, Gourley, Palmer, Ruddock and principal founder Samuel Storey took on their shares.
+So, Gourley, Palmer, Ruddock and principal founder, Samuel Storey, took on their shares.

-In July 1876 the Echo moved to new premises in Bridge Street.
+In July 1876 the Echo moved to new premises in Bridge Street, Sunderland.
 Indeed, it would stay here for the next hundred years.
 It also had two new presses capable of producing 24,000 copies an hour, but it still hardly made a profit.

 Two of the remaining founders died, Edward Backhouse in 1879 and Thomas Scott Turnbull in 1880.
 Then Samuel Storey became the main proprietor and his family held the reins of power for well over a century.